inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/uni-explication-methode-prompter.en.md

 description: Methods for effective use of conversational AI
 ---

-These methods for easier prompting are cited on the forum of the MOOC "[Artificial Intelligence For Teachers](https://www.fun-mooc.fr/fr/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t/)" - consulted on 01/07/2025
+These methods for easier prompting are cited by teachers on the forum of the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.

 ## The A.C.T.I.V.E Method